Aeronautical Navigation Database (ANDB)

 At AeroNavData, we feel it is not enough to read a Statement of Work.
 A deeper understanding of the requirements is needed as well as what is driving those requirements.
 By following this model, AeroNavData feels we can best support our customer and meet two of our Mission Goals:

 - Provide a cost-efficient, safe, reliable, and accurate aeronautical navigation database.

 - Supply solutions based on our customer’s key business requirements according to stringent industry standards.

 Since 2004, AeroNavData has supported the aviation industry various aeronautical navigation related ways.
-Independently we have produced FMS navigation data in compliance with DO-200A/ED76A, DO-201A/ED77, DAFIF® ED8 and ARINC 424-18 that reflects the procedure designer’s intended route.
+Independently we have produced FMS navigation data in compliance with DO-200A/ED76A, DO-201A/ED77, DAFIF®, and numerous ARINC 424 supplements that reflect the procedure designer’s intended route.

 We ensure Data Quality through Industry-certified processes.

 Early on in the development of our navigation data procedure production process, it was evident that an effective way to monitor and continually improve quality was required, not only to help our team to improve on its own performance, but also to fully support our certified and earned FAA Type 1 Letter of Acceptance (LOA).